49ers win 1st playoff game in 6 years, 27-10 over Vikings - WHIZ News

-The Niners (14-3) first playoff game in six seasons and first ever at Levi’s Stadium turned into a lopsided one as top-seeded San Francisco turned a pair of second-half turnovers by Minnesota (11-7) into 10 points.
+Sherman set up Tevin Coleman’s second short touchdown run of the game when he beat Adam Thielen to the spot to intercept Kirk Cousins for his third career playoff interception.

+Coleman had five of the eight carries on the 44-yard drive as part of a 105-yard rushing performance.

-Richard Sherman set up Tevin Coleman’s second short touchdown run of the game with an interception against Kirk Cousins and Marcus Sherels’ fumbled punt led to a field goal that made it 27-10 early in the fourth quarter.
+Marcus Sherels’ fumbled punt later in the third quarter led to a field goal that made it 27-10 early in the fourth quarter.

 San Francisco didn’t allow Minnesota to gain a first down for more than 27 minutes of game action starting late in the second quarter.